ArthusLiang/ash/_data/docs/Get Start.md

 ### scripts

 The scripts is the most important argument.
 Let's its element script in our site.
-The following table shows the attributes for the script.g
+The following table shows the attributes for the script.

 | attribute       | optional      | description                                                                   |
 | ----------------|:-------------:| ------------------------------------------------------------------------------|